Discover why space is a fundamental building block of great UI layout design, plus get pro tips on jump starting your design process with Justinmind

 Often, designers will implement proximity to distinguish groups of elements and create sub-hierarchies for groups of UI elements and icons.
 It’s simple really.
 It just involves placing related elements close together.

-For instance, take a look at the UI layout of our Font Awesome library.
+For instance, take a look at the UI layout of our Justinmind’s Font Awesome UI library.
 The chat and messenging icons have been placed close together because they are closely related to each other:

 Proximity is a powerful tool for designers.
 Having familiarity on-screen helps users to create meaningful connections with brands.
 Learn more about familiarity and consistency in UI design here.